Praveenanagaraji22/Digital-Nurture-4.0-DotNetFSE-6372127/Digital_Nurture_4.0_DotNetFSE_Experiments-master/Week_1_DesignPatterns/AdapterPatternExample/README.md

 # Adapter Pattern Example

 ## Aim
-To implement the Adapter Design Pattern in Java for a payment processing system that integrates multiple third-party payment gateways with different interfaces using a common adapter interface.
+To implement the Adapter Design Pattern in C# for a payment processing system that integrates multiple third-party payment gateways with different interfaces using a common adapter interface.

 ## Objective
 - To understand and apply the Adapter Pattern.